Cats and Kids: How to Maintain Harmony

 Teach Your Child to Play Nice

-If your child gets smacked by your cat, because they held them too hard, then the blame in on you.
+If your child gets smacked by your cat, because they held them too hard, then blame on you.
 As the parent, you need to teach your child how to play nice with the cat.
 Your child will not know how to play with the cat.
 Keep an eye on your child when they are first getting to know the cat.
 Correct your child if you see that your cat is running away from them.
 Do not allow your child to restrain your cat.
 With your guidance, your child will learn how to behave with your cat.

 Keep Nails Trimmed